sally-orig/project/README.md

 3. Admin - add price updater, maintain website

 --Features:
-1. Vegetable price list page - Vegetable name, picture, price 1.a Filters: Location
-   1.b Search: by Name, Price
+1. Vegetable price list page - vegetable name, picture, price, last_updated 1.a Search: by Vegetable Name, Price
-2. Price trend chart - Line chart for price over time for each location
+2. Price trend chart - Line chart for price over time for each vegetable
-   2. Filters: Vegetable
+   2. Filters: Vegetable name
+3. Add vegetable form - for the market staff to add vegetable
-3. Add market updater form - for the website admin to add market updater and their market location
+4. Add market updater form - for the website admin to add market updater and their market location
-4. Update vegetable price form - for market updater to input prices for the day
+5. Update vegetable price form - for market updater to input prices for the day

+--Additional feature in the future:
+1. Price list - filter by location, date range (last updated)
+2. Add multiple vegetables in a single form
+3. Update multiple vegetable price in a single form
+4. Multiple locations can update prices
-5. CSV upload of prices for multiple days - *To be implemented if time permits
+5. CSV upload of prices for multiple days

 --ERD Link: